JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 So the important step here is to build a list of dependencies for the code you are hoping to share and make sure there are multiplatform counterparts.
-While the multiplatform ecosystem is not as vast as Java, if only because it is harder to make a multiplatfrom library, it is expanding rapidly.
+While the multiplatform ecosystem is not as vast as Java, it is expanding rapidly.
 Use [klibs.io](https://klibs.io) as your starting point for evaluating potential options.

 For Jetcaster, the list of these libraries was as follows: